 In 2018, a mysterious new weapon in the war against the machines, half-human and half-machine, comes to John Connor on the eve of a resistance attack on Skynet.
 But whose side is he on, and can he be trusted?

 John McClane is now almost a full-blown alcoholic and is suspended from the NYPD.
 But when a bomb goes off in the Bonwit Teller Department Store the police go insane trying to figure out what's going on.
 Soon, a man named Simon calls and asks for McClane.
 Simon tells Inspector Walter Cobb that McClane is going to play a game called "Simon Says".
 He says that McClane is going to do the tasks he assigns him.
-If not, he'll blow off another bomb.
+If not, he'll set off another bomb.
 With the help of a Harlem electrician, John McClane must race all over New York trying to figure out the frustrating puzzles that the crafty terrorist gives him.
-But when a bomb goes off in a subway station right by the Federal Reserve (the biggest gold storage in the world) things start to get heated up.
+But when a bomb goes off in a subway station right by the Federal Reserve (the biggest gold storage in the world) things start to get heated.
 Written by

 83 of 117 people found this review helpful.